 Organizations began talking about “cloud-first” policies for modernizing their IT estates as much as a decade ago.
 At that time, the focus of cloud-first was primarily on moving applications to software as a service (SaaS) and provisioning infrastructure, from compute to storage, as infrastructure as a service (IaaS).

-The reality is that many organisations are encumbered by legacy infrastructure and have been slow to react.
+The reality is that many organizations are encumbered by legacy infrastructure and have been slow to react.
 Many only tested the waters and were left with complex, mixed environments of on-premises IT infrastructure, private cloud, multicloud and even “legacy” cloud.

 "Going cloud-first today creates the risk of a never-ending cycle of tail chasing.
 As the hockey saying goes, skate to where the puck is going and not to where it has been.
 This is what we at DXC Technology mean by Cloud Right."

 A cloud-first approach involves simply adopting the cloud at whatever cost.
 But another approach — the Cloud Right™ approach — involves looking at the changing landscape and making the right technology investments at the right time.
-The cloud has evolved, and we can all take advantage, but each IT organisation is on a different leg of the journey.
+The cloud has evolved, and we can all take advantage, but each IT organization is on a different leg of the journey.

 What has changed in the landscape?

 In November 2014, just as businesses were implementing early cloud-first strategies, AWS launched the era of serverless computing with AWS Lambda.
 But the shift to cloud takes time.
-It took Netflix 7 years to replace its data centres, and it took Capital One 8 years.
+It took Netflix 7 years to replace its data centers, and it took Capital One 8 years.

 If you were to embark on a cloud-first journey of IaaS and DevOps today, assuming you had the speed, capabilities and scale of Netflix and Capital One, you would probably complete your journey after 2028.
 What you would create would at best be described as a “new legacy,” with the surrounding industry having shifted to serverless computing.